PI Scores - What You Need to Know

 Although both tests we reviewed on this page are fundamentally different, no matter which Predictive Index test you are taking there is one golden rule - preparation.

-Behavioral assessments for instance have most people believing that there are no wrong answers, but this is a misconception.
+Behavioral assessments, for instance, have most people believing that there are no wrong answers, but this is a misconception.
 The truth is, the right answers are simply more difficult to understand.
-In these tests the assessment scores represent soft skills, and the trick to passing them is understanding the theory behind the test, and how your answers reflect your personality.
-Visit our free practice page to find out what we mean!
+In this PI test, the scores represent soft skills, and the trick to passing them is understanding the theory behind the test, and how your answers reflect your personality.
+Visit our free PI test practice to find out what we mean!

-In cognitive ability tests such as the PLI test the scoring is more straightforward - answer as many questions correctly to get a high raw score that translates into a high scale score.
+In cognitive ability tests, such as the PLI test, the scoring is more straightforward - answer as many questions correctly to get a high raw score that translates into a high scale score.
 Easier said than done!
-To stand out above the competition, you need to learn how to work both quickly and accurately, while developing a deep understanding of each question type.
+To stand out above the competition, you need to learn how to work both quickly and accurately while having a deep understanding of each question type

 Predictive Index, PI Behavioral Assessment, PI Cognitive Assessment, and other trademarks are the property of their respective trademark holders.
 None of the trademark holders is affiliated with JobTestPrep or this website.